greggocabral/cljf-todolist/README.md

 - connects to a Postgres DB
 - demo deployed to heroku at [daily-tasks-checker.herokuapp.com](http://daily-tasks-checker.herokuapp.com)
 - follows the guidelines by Eric Normand in [PurelyFunctional.tv](https://purelyfunctional.tv/)
+- works as basic template for server rendered app